openbmc/bmcweb/COMMON_ERRORS.md

 by users.
 While many specifications do not require this, it resolves a whole class of bug that we've seen in the past.

+Note, unit tests can now find this for redfish routes.

 ## 10. URLs constructed in aggregate

 ```cpp